 - 911 If an individual is in immediate danger or seriously injured. - Your program organiser or volleyball organisation, including Volleyball BC Talk to the on-site program organiser or to the main administrator for the volleyball club/organisation.
 Depending on the severity, they may be able to address and handle the situation internally.
-Volleyball BC and clubs that are members of Volleyball BC are obliged to refer more serious or complex complaints related to abuse and maltreatment to the Abuse-Free Sport program to ensure that they are appropriately handled. - Abuse Free Sport 1-888-837-7678 or info@abuse-free-sport.ca or http://abuse-free-sport.ca/en/ Volleyball BC has an independent third-party to expertly and confidentially review complaints that concern abuse and maltreatment.
-This is Abuse-Free Sport, a "one stop shop" for managing complaints of abuse and maltreatment.
-You can report any incidents or suspected incidents of abuse and maltreatment directly to the helpline and they will provide you with advice and handle the complaint.
+Volleyball BC and clubs that are members of Volleyball BC are obliged to refer more serious or complex complaints related to abuse and maltreatment to the ITP Sport to ensure that they are appropriately handled. - 2.
+Report the concern directly to ITP Sport Contact 1-866-921-6714 or www.integritycounts.ca

+Volleyball BC uses ITP Sport as an independent third-party to handle complaints that concern abuse and maltreatment.
+You can speak to someone confidentially and report any incidents directly to the helpline and they will provide you with advice and handle the complaint.
+If it is appropriate, they will also conduct an investigation into the complaint.